 Asked to verify the conditions that Julia and Christina described, a spokesman from Immigration and Customs Enforcement sent the following statement: “ICE takes very seriously the health, safety and welfare of those in our care.
 The agency is committed to ensuring that those in our custody reside in safe, secure, and humane environments and under appropriate conditions of confinement.”
 The spokesman wrote that ICE ensures sufficient nutrition and adheres to all federal requirements for safety and well-being.

-“As an immigration attorney I’ve come across wonderful Border Patrol and ICE officers and really bad ones,” Lockwood continues.
+“As an immigration attorney I’ve come across wonderful Border Patrol and ICE officers and really bad ones,” she continues.
 “I’ve always thought they were just bad apples.
 But I think this policy allowed them to act with impunity.”

-None of the mothers Lockwood is representing are being federally prosecuted for illegally entry — the threat behind the “zero tolerance" policy that caused family separation in the first place.
+None of the mothers FPG is representing are being federally prosecuted for illegally entry — the threat behind the “zero tolerance" policy that caused family separation in the first place.
 Yet, she says, “every single one had been separated from their children. ...
 It was the pretense used to separate them, but they were never actually prosecuted.”

 Julia and Christina both took red-eye flights from Denver to their final destinations.
 Westword was able to call Christina’s husband and confirm that she had been reunited with her kids.
 Lockwood confirmed that Julia had also safely reached her destination.